multun/blog/content/receiving-signals-en.rst

 :lang: en
 :category: programming
 :tags: C, programming, system programming
-:status: draft

 .. role:: c(code)
    :language: c
    :class: highlight

-If you've ever dealt with signal handling, you probably still have in mind how *painful* of an experience that was: making a reliably working signal handler often is an **astonishingly difficult task**.
+If you've ever dealt with signal handling, you probably still have in mind how *painful* of an experience that was: making a reliable signal handler often is an **astonishingly difficult task**.

-The reason lies in the way signal handlers work: they interupt whatever work was being done, even the work that really shouldn't be.
+The reason lies in the way signal handlers work: they interrupt whatever work was being done, even the work that really shouldn't be.

 Because of the very limited set of actions that can be done in such conditions, people found ways around it:

-Instead of interrupting the process, the general idea is to write the signal somewhere the process can read when it's ready!
+Instead of interrupting the process, the general idea is to write the signal somewhere the process can read when it's ready.

 I knew of two ways to implement this same principle, but neither felt appropriate.
 I scratched my head for a few days, and came up with a new one!